MISP/misp-website/content/blog/MISP.2.4.179.released.md

 Various improvements and inclusions of [new taxonomies](https://www.misp-project.org/taxonomies.html), such as an update to PAP, a taxonomy used by SRB-CERT as well as a taxonomy for doping-substances.

 The [PAP (Permissible Actions Protocol)](https://www.misp-project.org/taxonomies.html#_pap) has been updated to be inline with TLPv2.
-Thanks to the [contribution and discussions with ANSSI-FR/CERT-FR about the marking topic](Permissible Actions Protocol)).
+Thanks to the [contribution and discussions with ANSSI-FR/CERT-FR about the marking topic](https://www.cert.ssi.gouv.fr/csirt/sharing-policy/).

 ### MISP Objects